 “The practices described in ISO 9004 may then be implemented to make your quality management system more effective and efficient in achieving your business goals and objectives.

 “The ISO 9001 and ISO 9004 standards have been written to enable you to relate them to other management systems (e.g. environmental), or to sector specific requirements (such as ISO/TS 16949 in the automotive industry) and to assist you in gaining recognition through national or regional award programmes."

 Selection and use of the ISO 9000 family of standards is the latest edition of the highly successful brochure, first published by ISO in 1994 as Implementing ISO 9000.
 A Web version and PDF file of the paper version can be accessed free of charge on the ISO Web site.
 The paper version (in English, ISBN 978-92-67-10494-2, and in French, ISBN 978-92-67-20494-9) is available free of charge (fee for postage and handling of bulk orders) from the ISO Central Secretariat through the ISO Store or by contacting the Marketing & Communication department.

-Overview of the standards in the family and how they form a basis for continual improvement.
+An overview of this collection of quality management standards and how they form a basis for continual improvement.